-BRF– one of the largest food companies in the world – joined the Certified Humane® program in 2016 for 33 of their integrated chicken farms in Goiás (Midwest Brazil) and eight turkey farms in Santa Catarina (Southern Brazil) to fully demonstrate their commitment to animal welfare to their consumers.
+BRF– one of the largest food companies in the world – joined the Certified Humane® program in 2016 for some of their integrated chicken farms in Goiás (Midwest Brazil) and some turkey farms in Santa Catarina (Southern Brazil) to fully demonstrate their commitment to animal welfare to their consumers.
+In 2017, the chicken project was renewed with the integrated farms, and a new chicken project was certified in Mato Grosso state (Midwest Brazil).
 BRF produces chicken and pork products sold under the Sadia, Perdigão and other recognized brands.
 Sadia is the leading chicken and processed food brand offered to the Brazilian market.

-“BRF is improving the lives of more than 40 million birds under the Certified Humane® Brasil program,” said Luiz Mazzon, Director of Certified Humane® in South America.
+“BRF is improving the lives of millions of birds under the Certified Humane® Brasil program,” said Luiz Mazzon, Director of Certified Humane® in South America.
 “We expect this program to continue to grow as more and more consumers demand humanely-raised food.”

-Headquartered in Herndon, Virginia, Humane Farm Animal Care (HFAC), which launched in 2003, introduced the Certified Humane® program in South America in 2011.
-The Brazilian office is responsible for overseeing the expansion of the Certified Humane® program and the certification of farms and food animal producers under the Certified Humane Raised and Handled® label in South America.
+Headquartered in Middleburg, Virginia, Humane Farm Animal Care (HFAC), which launched in 2003, introduced the Certified Humane® program in South America in 2011.
+The Brazilian office is responsible for overseeing the expansion of the Certified Humane® program and the certification of farms and food animal producers under the Certified Humane® Raised and Handled label in South America.

 Animal welfare is an essential part of BRF’s culture and strategy and carries out actions towards the humane treatment of animals in all stages of the production process.
 Since 2014, when BRF signed a Memorandum of Understanding with the NGO World Animal Protection (WAP), the company has been identifying opportunities for improvement and key trends and practices that improve animal welfare.